StevenShumPitt/HousePyEPR/README.md

 Installation:

-In case of unknown missing packages, install windowscom and pint.
+In case of unknown missing packages, install pywin32 and pint.

 Use both HousePyEPR and main in one file.